Mistakes to Avoid

 Yes, if you use the statutory route.
 You serve a Section 42 notice, then assign its benefit to your buyer by a deed of assignment that completes at the same moment as the sale.
 Done properly, the buyer carries on the claim you started, which makes a short-lease flat much easier to sell.
 The timing has to be exact: if the assignment is not completed alongside the sale, the notice can be lost, so both solicitors need to handle it carefully.
 An informal extension cannot be passed on this way.

 Possibly, eventually, but not on a timetable you can rely on.
 The Leasehold and Freehold Reform Act 2024 is set to remove marriage value and change how premiums are worked out, which would make many extensions cheaper.
-Those particular changes are not yet in force, as the detailed rules still need further legislation, and the realistic timing is late 2026 at the very earliest, quite possibly later.
-Freeholders challenged the reforms in court and lost, but that did not bring them into effect.
+Those particular changes are not yet in force: the detailed rules still need further legislation, and the government has not yet consulted on the new valuation rates, so the realistic timing is 2027 at the earliest, quite possibly later.
+Freeholders challenged the reforms in the courts and lost in the High Court in 2025, but they were given permission to appeal and the case has reached the Court of Appeal, so the position is not finally settled.
 If you want to sell soon, plan around the law as it stands today.

 It varies a lot, so treat any figure as a rough guide rather than a quote.
 The premium depends on the length left, the value of the flat and the ground rent, and rises sharply once the lease drops below 80 years.
 On top of the premium you pay your own legal and valuation fees and, on the statutory route, the freeholder's reasonable costs too.
 The single most useful step is a valuation from a surveyor who specialises in lease extensions before you agree anything.
 This is general information, not advice on your particular flat.